zowe/docs-site/docs/appendix/server-component-manifest.md

   * **`install`**

     This defines extra steps when installing this component.
-It will be automatically executed if you install your component with the `<RUNTIME_DIR>/bin/zowe-install-component.sh` utility tool.
+It will be automatically executed if you install your component with the `zwe components install` server command.

   * **`validate`**